Introduction: Make a Benchtop Anvil

 For removing smaller amounts of material and general shaping, I used a 40-grit flap disc.
 I went through two of these as well.

-For flattening the top of the rail anvil, I used a 40-grit corner/edge grinding and polishing disc, which despite the listing in that link does NOT really have a conical shape (see 2nd photo above).
-This flatness is needed to help achieve a decently flat surface by hand (this is covered in detail in step 4).
+For flattening the top of the rail anvil, I used a 40-grit corner/edge grinding and polishing disc.
+This disc is flat which helps make a decently flat surface by hand (this is covered in detail in step 4).

 Other tools and materials used on the rail: